Pick a bitmap image that you want to vectorize and drag and drop it onto the page.

 Please see our Terms of Service for more details.

-Right now, we retain images and results for five days after they are uploaded, after which they are permanently deleted.
+Right now, we retain uploaded images and results for 24 hours, and permanently delete them shortly thereafter.
 Please note that our data retention policies may change over time, and this current policy does not bind us in the future, or require your affirmative consent to change.